BRYCE CANYON NATIONAL PARK PHOTOS: CAPTURING THE WHIMSICAL BEAUTY OF NATURE'S AMPHITHEATER

 It’s a smaller Park than most with only 55 square miles, but it is comprised of large natural amphitheaters filled with hundreds of stunning red rock hoodoos.
 Although somewhat remote, Bryce still receives over 2 million visitors each year.
 For more red rock, see also our Fine Art Photography of Red Rock Country and Arches and Canyonlands National Park.

 The landscape and nature photography opportunities at Bryce Canyon of the hoodoo amphitheaters from Sunrise Point, Sunset Point, Inspiration Point and Rainbow Point never disappoint.
-When the sun rises and shines it's first light at Inspiration Point or on Thor's Hammer or other locations, the hoodoos come alive!
+When the sun rises and shines its first light at Inspiration Point or on Thor's Hammer or other locations, the hoodoos come alive!
 The added bonus are the winter scenes with heavy snow due to an elevation over 8,000 feet.